Residents views sought on new low-carbon city district plans

 The draft North East Cambridge Area Action Plan, a planning framework that will guide how development is designed and built, is being published after several years’ work with communities and partners by the Greater Cambridge Planning Service.
 The draft Area Action Plan draws on consultations in 2014 and 2019 and ongoing, detailed studies on everything from biodiversity to noise and transport, in order to ensure the draft plans can be practically achieved over 20 years.

 Regeneration of the area requires the Anglian Water Cambridge Waste Water Treatment Plant to be relocated.
 The new, relocated facility will continue to provide vital services to Cambridge and the surrounding area in a modern, carbon efficient Waste Water Treatment Plant, which will be developed by Anglian Water in collaboration with the community.
-A site for the new Waste Water Treatment Plant has not yet been confirmed but this process is subject to its own consultation process currently running this summer, led by Anglian Water.
+A site for the new Waste Water Treatment Plant has not yet been confirmed.
+There was a consultation process in the summer of 2020, which was led by Anglian Water.

 27 July 2020